- Location: Iowa

 Iowa is one of many states that have an implied consent law.
 This means that you must submit to a blood, breath, or urine test if a law enforcement officer believes you have been drinking and driving.

-If you refuse, your license will be taken away immediately for either one or two years.
+If you refuse, your license will be taken away immediately for 1 year for your 1st violation and 2 years for a subsequent violation.
 You will also need to attend a drunk-driver course and be evaluated and possibly treated for substance abuse.

 It's pretty bad news to be convicted of OWI.
 The combination of heavy fines, jail time, loss of driving privileges, required counseling, and other penalties affects every facet of your life.

-Second conviction: If it is your second offense within 12 years, you will lose your license for two years, be given a seven-day to two-year sentence, and be fined $1,500 to $5,000.
+2nd conviction: If it is your 2nd offense within 12 years, you will lose your license for 1 year.
+You may also face additional criminal penalties and fines.

 In addition to spending time behind bars, paying a hefty court fine, and losing your driving privileges, you will also need to complete a course for drinking drivers and undergo a substance abuse evaluation or treatment program―whether this is your third offense or your first.
 Iowa law requires that you pay for these services at your own expense.
-You'll also be hit with a $200 fine that goes toward the state's victim restitution fund.
+You'll also be hit with a $200 civil penalty.

 If you are caught driving while your license is revoked, you'll be charged with another misdemeanor and ordered to pay a $1,000 fine.